Webchat

 In Converso, you can deploy webchat as a channel for customer communications, enabling live chat from your website, or a specific webpage.
 Deployments are not limited to any particular domain.

-Each group has the ability to configure a webchat widget, so all customer messages over that widget are managed in the team inbox of that group.
-Therefore with multiple groups (coming soon) you can create a webchat widget for each group (at present it's only possible to create one group).
+Each workspace has the ability to configure a webchat widget, so all customer messages over that widget are managed in the team inbox of that workspace.
+Therefore with multiple workspaces you can create multiple webchat widgets, with a dedicated team inbox for each.

-You can have different webchat widgets to serve different functions, such as sales or support, or as an internal webchat for HR purposes.
-The messages generated are handled by the teams defined for each group.
+You can use separate webchat widgets to serve different functions, such as sales or support, or as an internal webchat for HR purposes.
+The messages generated are handled by the teams defined for each workspace.

-Webchat can be deployed either as a widget positioned on a specific page of your website, or as an embedded iframe on a specific page (coming soon).
+Webchat can be deployed either as a widget positioned on a specific page of your website, or as an embedded iframe on a specific page.

-This also means that substantial time savings can be made by freeing up agent time from first line support roles.
+This also results in substantial time savings being made by freeing up agent time from first line support roles.

-For customers browsing on your website, they have the option to have multiple live chats on different subjects.
-Chat history is stored on their local device (until they hard reload that device) and can be accessed for reference.
+For customers browsing on your website, they have the option to generate multiple live chats on different subjects.
+Multiple chat histories are stored on their local device (until they hard reload that device) and can be accessed for future reference.

-An AI Agent can also be created for each group, as described here.
+An AI agent can also be created for each workspace, as described here.

 Last updated